- Trade stocks for $0 and no annual fee

 Understanding the energy cycle, the industry’s landscape and the impact of price fluctuations can help you determine valuable oil-related assets.

-Futures are the most direct way to purchase this commodity without literally purchasing barrels of oil, but they’re a more advanced and complex investment option that isn’t offered by the majority of brokerage accounts.
+Futures are the most direct way to purchase this commodity without literally purchasing barrels of oil, but they’re a more advanced and complex investment option the majority of brokerage accounts don’t offer.
 You buy a futures contract through a commodities broker to purchase oil at a future date at a specified price.
 Purchases must take place before the contract expires.

 Futures are extremely volatile and riskier than other investment options.
 You must be correct on the timing and price movement to see a profit.
 If you’re interested in futures, you’ll first have to choose a brokerage account that supports futures trading.